iesl/namejuggler/README.md

 Quick Start
 -----------

-To parse names, just pass them to STDIN, one per line:
+To parse names, just pass them to STDIN, one per line; the output is a tab-delimited table like the example above.

     :::sh
     echo "John Q. Public" | java -jar namejuggler-assembly-0.1-SNAPSHOT.jar

-To compare names, pass them on a line, delimited by tabs or semicolons.
-All vs. all comparisons are made, so take care how many you include.
+To compare names, pass them on a line, delimited by tabs or semicolons, and use the `--compat` flag.
+All vs. all comparisons are made among the names on a line, so take care how many you include.
+Multiple lines are processed independently.

+    :::sh
+    echo "John Q. Public ; J.Q.
+Public ; J. Quentin Public ; R. Q. Public" | java -jar namejuggler-assembly-0.1-SNAPSHOT.jar --compat

 For now, the output is the complete adjacency table: the first name on each line is the focal node, and remaining names are its neighbors.
 Links are provided in both directions.
 (Alternate output formats--e.g., just the list of edges-- are easy to arrange; please let me know what you need).

 Reasonable coreferent entities might be discovered by looking for maximal cliques in the graph given by this adjacency table; however this is not yet provided internally.

-    :::sh
-    echo "John Q. Public ; J.Q.
-Public ; J. Quentin Public ; R. Q. Public" | java -jar namejuggler-assembly-0.1-SNAPSHOT.jar --compat

 Background